EwanC/shell/README.md

 The shell purosely does not exit on Ctrl-C, use a command to quit instead

-Simple IO redirection is also currently supported
+IO redirection is also currently supported
-'>' will redirect the output of a command to a specifies file e.g. ls > dir.txt '>' will redirect stdin of a command from a file eg. sort < dir.txt
+'>' will redirect the output of a command to a specifies file e.g. ls > dir.txt '>' will redirect stdin of a command from a file eg. sort < dir.txt '>>' will append stdout to an existing file
+'>&' will redirect stderr as well as stderr the specified file

-These can be uses in conjuntion but '<' must precede '>' e.g sort < dir.txt > sorted.txt
+These can be uses in conjuntion but '<' must precede '>', '>>' or '>&' e.g sort < dir.txt >& sorted.txt

 Pipeling is currently supported using the standard '|' symbol but at the moment only one pipeline can be used per command